 I know that it can be difficult being the only vegan at a family or friend gathering, and sometimes you can feel stuck when you start thinking about what to bring.
 This recipe ticks off plenty of boxes when it comes to the ideal meal: it’s easy-to-make, filled with healthy whole foods, portable, can be grilled anywhere without worry of contamination, and is DEE-LICIOUS!

 When I was flipping through a food magazine looking for some inspiration–which I highly recommend if you’re feeling unmotivated to cook–I saw an amazing-looking bowl of curry with a yogurt sauce.
 Unfortunately, the recipe wasn’t vegan, but it got by wheels turning and at first I thought kabobs would be a cool idea.
 Then, BLAM!
 Duh!
 Grill packets.
 Supremely practical and really only need your attention for prepping/cutting.

-I was able to veganize the yogurt dip with (my favorite) Silk Dairy-free Plain Yogurt, and also switched up some other seasonings within it.
+I was able to veganize the yogurt dip with dairy-free plain yogurt, and also switched up some other seasonings within it.
 This yogurt has a great texture and flavor, plus is high in plant-based protein and calcium!
-Find it in stores near you, or sign up to get coupons.

 - 2 tablespoons chopped cilantro